milostomic/implementation-guides/netverify/callback.md

 # Callback

 The callback is the authoritative answer from Jumio.
-Specify a callback URL (for constaints see [Global Netverify settings](/netverify/portal-settings.md#callback-url)) to recieve the ID verification result for each scan.
+Specify a callback URL (for constraints see [Configuring Settings in the Customer Portal](/netverify/portal-settings.md#callback-error-and-success-urls)) to recieve the ID verification result for each scan.

 ### Revision history